arikkfir/devbot/README.md

 Alpha.
 Do not use.

-- [ ] Simplify status updates to avoid all those "if" statements
+- [x] Simplify status updates to avoid all those "if" statements
+- [ ] Review all calls to `Requeue` - many of those are failures that cannot be recovered from; something like "lastAttemptedCommitSHA" is needed in their place
-- [ ] Recreate the e2e tests to test drive the system
+- [x] Recreate the e2e tests to test drive the system
 - [ ] Recreate the unit tests